Kobra (DC Comics): Jeffrey Franklin Burr

-Kobra is an international terrorist and mad scientist who has crossed paths with the majority of Earth's costumed heroes during his attempts to usher in the Kali Yuga (an age of chaos).
-His real name is Jeffrey Franklin Burr, and he was born part of a set of conjoined twins, but was stolen at birth by the Cult of the Kobra God, since a prophecy claimed he would lead them to rule the world.
+Kobra is an international terrorist and mad scientist who has crossed paths with the majority of Earth's costumed heroes during his attempts to usher in the Kali Yuga, an age of chaos.
+His real name is Jeffrey Burr, and he was born part of a set of conjoined twins, but was stolen at birth by the Cult of the Kobra God, since a prophecy claimed he would lead them to rule the world.
 Under their teaching, he became a dangerous warrior and a sadistic criminal mastermind.
 He led the cult into using advanced technology to menace the world.
-Followers of Kobra would frequently address their master as "Naja-Naja", "naja naja" being the binomial name for the Indian cobra.
-This later became "Nāga-Naga", a meaningless title which translates from the Sanskrit as "snake-snake".
-Whether this change was intentional or an error is not known.
+Followers of Kobra frequently address their master as "Naja-Naja", the binomial name of the Indian cobra.
+This later became "Nāga-Naga", a meaningless title which translates from Sanskrit as "snake-snake".
+Whether this change was intentional or an error is unknown.

-Unbeknownst to the cult however, he had a psychic link to his twin brother, Jason, who knew nothing of Kobra.
-As a result, one felt what the other felt, including pain.
-Because of this, his brother was recruited by an international agency to help them combat Kobra.
-At first, Kobra was unable to kill or even hurt his brother; eventually, however, he used a device that "shut off" the psychic link, and gave him the chance to kill Jason.
-Kobra was subsequently haunted by visions of his brother.
+Unbeknownst to the cult, Jeffrey possesses a psychic link to his twin brother Jason, causing the two to share pain.
+At first, Kobra is unable to kill or even hurt his brother; eventually, however, he uses a device that "shut off" their psychic link, allowing him to kill Jason.
+Kobra is subsequently haunted by visions of his brother.
 Whether it really was his ghost or just Kobra's imagination was never revealed.

 In subsequent years, Kobra would clash with assorted superheroes, including Batman, whom he first met over a Lazarus Pit of his own creation.
 Kobra had learned to build modified Lazarus Pits, which allowed him to control the minds of those he killed and resurrected.
 Kobra is the only person in the DC universe ever to decipher the formula for the Lazarus Pits.
-Kobra had special concerns about Wonder Woman and sought to ensure her death, first by hiring a cartel of international assassins who were led secretly by corrupted UN Crisis Bureau chief Morgan Tracy (also Diana Prince's boss), then by kidnapping and irretrievably damaging environmental activist Deborah Domaine, forcibly transforming her into a new Cheetah, and ultimately, facing Wonder Woman in combat in Egypt, faking his own demise after being defeated by the Amazon Princess.
+Kobra had special concerns about Wonder Woman and sought to ensure her death, first by hiring a cartel of international assassins who were led secretly by corrupted UN Crisis Bureau chief Morgan Tracy (also Diana Prince's boss), then by kidnapping and irretrievably damaging environmental activist Deborah Demaine, forcibly transforming her into a new Cheetah, and ultimately, facing Wonder Woman in combat in Egypt, faking his own demise after being defeated by the Amazon Princess.
 A short while later his various Strike Force Kobra teams would fight two different incarnations of Batman's Outsiders.
-Kobra also fought the third Flash, the Suicide Squad led by Amanda Waller, the original incarnation of Checkmate, Captain Atom, a Superman whose personality had been swapped with Ambush Bug's by exposure to Red Kryptonite, and others.
-Kobra is one of a very small number of individuals that has the capability of defeating Batman in hand-to-hand combat, and actually did so on one occasion.
+Kobra also fought the third Flash, the Suicide Squad led by Amanda Waller, the original incarnation of Checkmate, Captain Atom, a Superman whose personality had been swapped with Ambush Bug's by exposure to red Kryptonite, and others.